abpframework/abp/docs/en/framework/architecture/domain-driven-design/entities.md

 * `Order.AddProduct` implements the business rule to add a product to an order.
 * All properties have `protected` setters.
 This is to prevent the entity from arbitrary changes from outside of the entity.
 For example, it would be dangerous to set `TotalItemCount` without adding a new product to the order.
 Its value is maintained by the `AddProduct` method.

-ABP Framework does not force you to apply any DDD rule or patterns.
+ABP does not force you to apply any DDD rule or patterns.
 However, it tries to make it possible and easier when you do want to apply them.
 The documentation also follows the same principle.

 ### Aggregate Roots with Composite Keys